-As you may or may not know our flag has evolved as the different countries that now make up to United Kingdom came under the rule of England.
-In the 16th century the flag was known as the British flag or the flag of Britain and included the red cross of St George (England) and the blue saltire of St Andrew (Scotland).
+You may or may not know our flag has evolved as the different countries that now make up to United Kingdom came under the ruling of England.
+In the 16th century, the flag was known as the British flag or the flag of Britain.
+It included the red cross of St George (England) and the blue saltire of St Andrew (Scotland).
 So why is it known as the Union Jack now?

 The name ‘Union’ first appeared in 1625.
 There are various theories as to how it got its name.
-The most plausible one is that when a small flag was mounted on the front of a warship (and a selected number of other ships) it was called ‘the Jack’.
+The most plausible one is that when a small flag was mounted on the front of a warship (and a selected number of other ships), it was called ‘the Jack’.

 The Union Jack was amended in 1801 to incorporate the cross of St. Patrick (Ireland).
 And if you’re wondering why the Welsh flag was never incorporated into the Union Jack, it is because it was already a principality of England by 1801.

 In Wales you may see two flags flying, including the red dragon on a green background and the yellow St Davids Cross.

 Tip: Always make sure that the red line in the top-left corner is at the bottom of the white cross.